 Role in a Series, Mini-Series, or Motion Picture Made for Television.
-As I mentioned last year, the male and female versions of this category cast so broad a net across genres and types of programming as to make comparisons absolutely impossible.
+As I opined last year, the male and female versions of this category cast so broad a net across genres and types of programming as to make comparisons absolutely impossible.
 Dinklage was up against Eric Stonestreet of ABC's Modern Family, for instance, while Jessica Lange of FX's American Horror Story beat out a field of five that included Sofia Vergara in Modern Family and Evan Rachel Wood in Mildred Pierce.
-At least one of those things is very not like the others.
+At bare minimum one of those things is very not like the others.

 Downton Abbey and BBC America's Luther are also infamously still in the Mini-Series or Motion Picture Made for Television categories despite having run for more than one season.

 The award for Animated Feature Film went to The Adventures of Tintin.
-I bet it would've been Rango if I hadn't started typing "Rango" just before the winner was announced — based purely on expectations, not on having seen any of the nominees, although of course I have to remember that it's kind-of impossible to be sure of any particular Globes victory since the voting pool doesn't even reach the triple digits in number.
+I bet it would've been Rango if I hadn't started typing "Rango" just before the winner was announced — based purely on expectations, not on having seen any of the nominees, although of course I have to remember that it's kind-of impossible to be sure of a specific Globes victory since the voting pool doesn't even reach the triple digits in number.

 of foot-in-mouth disease that led him, after he read off the names of such relative young'uns as Claire Danes and Mireille Enos, to ad-lib "my generation" when he got to Madeline Stowe in Best Performance by an Actress in a Television Series – Drama.
-Hoffman was born in 1937, Stowe (who looks great) in... well, that might be rude, so I'll just say that it was a couple of years after Hoffman left college to pursue an acting career.
+Hoffman was born in 1937, Stowe in... well, that might be rude, so I'll simply observe that it was a couple of years after Hoffman left college to pursue an acting career.
 Never mind that we're living in a world where a woman is suing IMDB for revealing her birth date on the grounds that the knowledge will make it harder for her to get cast in certain roles; Mr. Wishful Thinking was just plain wrong on the math by rounding Stowe's age up from "late Baby Boomer" to "whatever the generation born before Hitler invaded Europe is called".

 The high-five between Tina Fey and Jane Lynch on "Penis joke!" was a bit forced but still a darned sight funnier than oh, say, Ricky Gervais introducing Madonna with a reference to a song older than all the kids in Modern Family put together.
-Who knew that it was possible to root for Madonna — or that she could think so quickly on her feet as to reply with an invitation for Gervais to come back on stage because it'd been a while since she kissed a girl?
+Who knew that it was possible to root for Madonna — or that she could think so quickly on her feet as to reply with an invitation for Gervais to get back on stage because it'd been a while since she kissed a girl?

 B. DeMille Award recipient Morgan Freeman with the line, "For God's sake, I could've been a penguin."
 I'm so glad that they showed a clip from The Electric Company in his career-highlight reel — "I love / to take a bath / in a casket..." — even if there was no Easy Reader.

 Although I'm happy for ABC's Modern Family I can't help thinking that NBC's Community and Parks and Recreation should both at least have been in the running if not actually holding the trophy.
 Disagreement with the slate of nominees to begin with is a key frustration in any batch of awards.
-Sofia Vergara and Steven Levitan's bilingual acceptance speech, however, was classic comedy, with Levitan soon straying far afield in his translation; even with a generous B in my one semester of college Spanish I know that Vergara was not promoting the fact that TV writers "may look pasty and nervous and out-of-shape but they are the greatest lovers I've ever had".
+Sofia Vergara and Steven Levitan's bilingual acceptance speech [dead link], however, was classic comedy, with Levitan soon straying far afield in his translation; even with a generous B in my one semester of college Spanish I know that Vergara was not promoting the fact that TV writers "may look pasty and nervous and out-of-shape but they are the greatest lovers I've ever had".

-every awards show this season — not only because of her impressive skills of transformation but the fact that her acceptance speeches, like the one she gave last night, strike just the right note between humility and faux humility desired by her peers as well as showcase some tastefully shocking-just-shocking giggles.
+every awards show this season — due to her impressively chameleonic skills and the fact that her acceptance speeches, like the one she gave last night [dead link], strike the right note between humility and faux humility desired by her peers as well as showcase some tastefully mock-blasphemous humor.
 Her opening remark that "Ricky Gervais' deal fell through and they came to me to play Margaret Thatcher" counts as a side-splitter in this crowd.